-One item on the Transportation Commission's approved work plan is to develop a traffic calming toolbox in order to provide a list of accepted options to address traffic problems on residential streets in the Village.
-A traffic calming toolbox is one component of a Neighborhood Traffic Management Program (NTMP).
+As established in the Transportation Commission's approved work plan, a document has been developed and recommends the list of acceptable options to address traffic problems on residential streets in the Village, i.e. the Traffic Calming Toolbox which is proposed to be a component of a Neighborhood Traffic Management Program (NTMP).
 Such a program provides a process for identifying and addressing problems related to speeding, vehicle crashes, excessive vehicle volumes, and pedestrian/bicycle safety on residential streets in the Village.